-Case Study of sIPCA with Multidrug dataset
+Case Study of sIPCA with Liver Toxicity dataset

 Independant Principle Component Analysis (IPCA) is an extremely useful tool when standard PCA is limited, usually induced by large quantites of noise in the dataset being analysed.
 This case study will draw many parallels to the process in the PCA Multidrug Case Study.
 Choosing IPCA over PCA requires an understanding of the variation structure of the data under inspection.